abingdonpta/abingdonpta/content/posts/2022-04-15 Tax exemption.md

 ## Attempted resolutions

 Attempts to resolve the issue between 2017 and 2021 were not successful.
 On January 22, 2022, the PTA filed a Form 1023 with the IRS, which is an application for (re)-recognition of a tax exemption.
-Unfortunately, the IRS [has a backlog of about eight months](https://www.irs.gov/charities-non-profits/charitable-organizations/wheres-my-application-for-tax-exempt-status) for reviewing this type of form.
-As a result, the IRS will likely not begin to review our application until late September 2022 at the earliest.
+Unfortunately, the IRS [has a backlog of about nine months](https://www.irs.gov/charities-non-profits/charitable-organizations/wheres-my-application-for-tax-exempt-status) for reviewing this type of form.
+As a result, the IRS will likely not begin to review our application until late October 2022 at the earliest.

 ## What this means for us